moby/moby/docs/sources/installation/windows.md

 2. Run the installer, which will install VirtualBox, MSYS-git, the boot2docker Linux ISO, and the Boot2Docker management tool.
    ![](/installation/images/windows-installer.png)
-3. Run the `Boot2Docker Start` shell script from your Desktop or Program Files > Docker.
+3. Run the `Boot2Docker Start` shell script from your Desktop or Program Files > Boot2Docker for Windows.
    The Start script will ask you to enter an ssh key passphrase - the simplest (but least secure) is to just hit [Enter].